jabill/scrambled-app/README.md

 ## About the Word Lists

-Every word in Scrambled is:
+Every word in Scrambeld is:

 - **Dictionary validated** - Sourced from trusted language references
 - **Family-friendly** - Carefully filtered for appropriateness